ctrlw/osm4vr/README.md

 ```

 ## Credits
 * This project is heavily inspired by https://github.com/KaiRo-at/vrmap.
-While VRmap loads only a limited area, OSM4VR supports loading tiles and buildings dynamically while moving around, as well as loading a geojson file.
+While VRmap loads only a limited area, osm4vr supports loading tiles and buildings dynamically while moving around, as well as loading a geojson file.
 The components are also organised in separate files to simplify integration in other projects.
-* A-Frame is a great framework to quickly build and deploy VR experiences across different VR systems, without the hassle of learning and setting up Unity, Unreal or Godot, and without the need to publish through an app store.
+* [A-Frame](https://aframe.io/) is a great framework to quickly build and deploy VR experiences across different VR systems, without the hassle of learning and setting up Unity, Unreal or Godot, and without the need to publish through an app store.
 * OpenStreetMap is like the Wikipedia for mapping and run by volunteers on donated servers.
 If you use this code in your own projects please adhere to their [usage policies for tiles](https://operations.osmfoundation.org/policies/tiles/) and [for the API](https://dev.overpass-api.de/overpass-doc/en/preface/commons.html) which is used for building/feature data.
 The search box uses OSM's [nominatim service](https://operations.osmfoundation.org/policies/nominatim/).
 If you expect higher usage, set up your own instances of these services and/or pre-download building data as geojson from the Overpass API.
+* Depends on [osm2geojson](https://github.com/tyrasd/osmtogeojson) when loading data dynamically from OSM's Overpass API
 * The name osm4vr has been used before by a now abandoned project, no connection